+Digital Media Production II(CP)(C)(V)

-Digital Media Production II (CP) (C) (V)
+Prerequisite: Successful completion of Digital Media Production I

-Prerequisite: Successful completion of Digital Media Production I include community, elementary/middle schools, municipality and business related experiences, students will learn to plan and organize complex projects.
+Full Year 5 Credits Grades 10-12 Students will begin to learn the role of Producer in the second course in this series.
+As a producer, students will be required to write prospectuses for each project.
+By expanding the studio experience to include community, elementary/middle schools, municipality and business related experiences, students will learn to plan and organize complex projects.
 Students will be team members who interface with the public, both during and after school, to produce the best product available.
 All students are required to complete a minimum of five hours of lab time, in addition to class time, each marking period.